daos-stack/daos/docs/release/support_matrix_v2_0.md

 (It is possible that two DAOS engines on a 2-socket server share a single high-speed network port for development and testing purposes, but this is not supported in a production environment.)
+It is strongly recommended that all DAOS engines in a DAOS system use the same model of high-speed fabric adapter.
+Heterogeneous adapter population across DAOS engines has *not* been tested, and running with such configurations may cause unexpected behaviour.
 Please refer to "Fabric Support" below for more details.